The-Philomath/LearningCurve/Articles/SystemDesign/Basic.md

 To be consistent, all nodes should see the same set of updates in the same order.
 But if the network suffers a partition, updates in one partition might not make it to the other partitions before a client reads from the out-of-date partition after having read from the up-to-date one.
 The only thing that can be done to cope with this possibility is to stop serving requests from the out-of-date partition, but then the service is no longer 100% available.

-Hint:- If data/indexes is so small that it can fit in a single machine then use SQL.
-If joins are required use SQL.
+Hint:- If data/indexes is so small that it can fit in a single machine then use SQL, for large size of data use NOSQL, Sharding overhead is very costly in SQL.
+If joins are required or data is in normalized form then use SQL.
+NOSQL stores a lot of duplicate data in denormalized form.
+Check if the system is write heavy.
+For write heavy systems NOSQL is better.
+IN SQL, Every write is not just an append to a table but also an update to multiple index which might require locking and hence might interfere with reads and other writes.
+Technology maturity is also a factor as SQL is quite mature and most of NOSQLs are new and can crash sometimes.

 ----
 ## Consistent Hashing